neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 So perhaps this is where our problems develop as we try to understand a system using our modern lenses for how we evaluate things, trying to get our mind around a system that's rooted in late 19th century ideas of eugenics and social Darwinism and blood and soil and Volksgemeinschaft and a whole bunch of concepts that people don't talk about very much anymore because, well, in part they're pretty discredited because in part, well, we had things like the Second World War and the Holocaust.

-In a book written about genocide called [Why Not Kill Them All?: The Logic and Prevention of Mass Political Murder](https://www.amazon.com/Why-Not-Kill-Them-All/dp/0691145946), the authors Daniel Chirat and Clark McCauley run down the reasons for some of this idea connected to what the Nazis believed in about, well, what would make up the Volksgemeinschaft, the idea of a racial community?
+In a book written about genocide called "Why Not Kill Them All?"[^8], the authors Daniel Chirat and Clark McCauley run down the reasons for some of this idea connected to what the Nazis believed in about, well, what would make up the Volksgemeinschaft, the idea of a racial community?

 Because in the Volksgemeinschaft, you could be in it if you were part of the people that met the criteria and if you didn't, you weren't a part of it.